dotnet/EntityFramework.Docs/entity-framework/core/modeling/inheritance.md

 If you are employing bulk configuration you can retrieve the column name for a specific table by calling <xref:Microsoft.EntityFrameworkCore.RelationalPropertyExtensions.GetColumnName(Microsoft.EntityFrameworkCore.Metadata.IProperty,Microsoft.EntityFrameworkCore.Metadata.StoreObjectIdentifier@)>.

 [!code-csharp[Main](../../../samples/core/Modeling/FluentAPI/TPTConfiguration.cs?name=Metadata&highlight=10)]

+> [!WARNING]
+> In many cases, TPT shows inferior performance when compared to TPH.
+[See the performance docs for more information](xref:core/performance/modeling-for-performance#inheritance-mapping).